An omelet on a white and blue plate

 The point of sharing these videos are certainly not to make you try to follow exactly the steps that I’m taking, because the likelihood of you having exactly the same leftovers as me is maybe not great.
 (Well, I say that, but if you’re cooking a lot of TFSB recipes, maybe it will be pretty similar!)
 But doing what I do is not at all the point.
 It’s more to give you some ideas of how things that you may not have thought go together, definitely do go together, if you combine them in a certain way.

-Cooking with leftovers is something which has got a lot easier for me as my confidence as a home cook has grown, so if you feel a bit unsure about how to go about it or where to being, I would just encourage more and more cooking from scratch, keeping track of what you have in your fridge and cupboards, and not being afraid to make something that’s less than perfect!
+Cooking with leftovers is something which has got a lot easier for me as my confidence as a home cook has grown, so if you feel a bit unsure about how to go about it or where to begin, I would just encourage more and more cooking from scratch, keeping track of what you have in your fridge and cupboards, and not being afraid to make something that’s less than perfect!
 It’s certainly better to experiment and “fail” with your leftovers than giving up on them, as it will give you experience for the next opportunity.

 Have fun and make stuff that works for you!